pritamdattashuvo/Management-UI/README.md

-# Starter application with Ext JS 6.5 Classic Toolkit and Spring Boot
+# Starter application with Ext JS 6.5 Classic Toolkit and Spring Boot for Management UI

 **Run the application on your local machine**